chandar-lab/RLHive/docs/tutorials/dqn_tutorial.rst

 Adding in different Rainbow components
 --------------------------------------
-The Rainbow architecture is composed of several
+The Rainbow architecture is composed of several different components, namely:

+* Double Q-learning
+* Prioritized Replay
+* Dueling Networks
+* Multi-step Learning
+* Distributional RL
+* Noisy Networks

+Each of these components can be independently used by with our :py:class:`~hive.agents.rainbow.RainbowDQNAgent` class.
+To use Prioritized Replay, you must pass a :py:class:`~hive.replays.prioritized_replay.PrioritizedReplayBuffer` to the :py:obj:`replay_buffer` parameter of :py:class:`~hive.agents.rainbow.RainbowDQNAgent`.
+The details for how to use the other components of rainbow are found in the API documentation of :py:class:`~hive.agents.rainbow.RainbowDQNAgent`.

 Using different types of observations